trifectatechfoundation/trifectatech-website/content/projects/zstd-rs.md

 ]
 +++

 Zstandard is a modern successor to zlib, providing better compression faster.
-Zstd-rs is *in development*; it aims to provide excellent performance while introducing memory safety.
+Zstandard in Rust is *in development*; it aims to provide excellent performance while introducing memory safety.

 The project will provide a dynamic library that is a drop-in replacement for C/C++ counterparts, but has compiled memory-safe Rust code inside.